Jill Duggar Has Some Exciting News To Share With Fans

 “The last few weeks for us have been busy!
 Not only just keeping up with life and Derick’s hectic school schedule, but we have also been in the process of planning for the future…we are excited to share with you that we are moving!!”

 Despite Derick Dillard being very busy with law school, he somehow managed to head up the building of their new house.
 Although the details haven’t been mentioned, he has certainly had plenty of help with the project.
-Maybe even brother-in-law, Austin Forsyth, may have been involved as that is his specialty.
+Maybe even brother-in-law Austin Forsyth may have been involved as that is his specialty.

 The new house is located in a subdivision.
 According to the many photos, Jill and Derick purchased the lot and then began building.
 The pictures range from the signing of the property to the Dillard family standing in front of the finished house.
 They also show the in-between snaps of the process of building.
 Israel and Samuel were involved as well.

 Derick is seen writing on various beams throughout the house as it was being built.
 They are mostly Bible verses, and they even used some Spanish that they had learned while they were in Central America.
-Israel and Samuel’s hand prints were drawn on a beam with the date of February 25.
+Israel and Samuel’s handprints were drawn on a beam with the date of February 25.
 A month later, their parents did the same thing.
 They certainly made their mark everywhere in their new home.

 A few fans wondered where they got the money to build a nice house like that since Derick doesn’t appear to be working right now.
 Other fans clapped back that it really isn’t anyone’s business how they stand financially.
-Still other fans commented that they most likely saved their money from their previous stint on Counting On.
+Still, other fans commented that they most likely saved their money from their previous stint on Counting On.
 After all, Jill Duggar is known to be frugal, just as the rest of her family appears to be.

 It looks like Jill Duggar and her family are getting ready to settle into their new home, or they may already have.
 Maybe more pitter-patters of baby feet will be in their future as well.